mongodb/django-mongodb-backend/docs/source/ref/utils.rst

     You can use the parameters to customize the resulting :setting:`DATABASES`
     setting:

+    - Use ``options`` to provide a dictionary of parameters to :class:`~pymongo.mongo_client.MongoClient`.
+These will be merged with (and, in the case of duplicates, take precedence over) any options specified in the URI.

     - Use ``test`` to provide a dictionary of settings for test databases in the format of :setting:`TEST <DATABASE-TEST>`.

     But for maximum flexibility, construct :setting:`DATABASES` manually as described in :ref:`configuring-databases-setting`.

+    .. versionchanged:: 5.2b2

+        The ``options`` parameter was added.